When You Should Change Forex Brokers — And When You Shouldn't

 The Cost of Switching Brokers

 Changing brokers is not neutral.
-It introduces:
+It is a decision with real costs that traders routinely underestimate.

 Signs That a Broker Mismatch May Be Likely